 - 1. Students are expected to read the assigned course material, attend all class meetings, and participate actively within in-class activities and discussions.
 There is no "extra credit" to make up for low participation. - 2.
 The class will follow a seminar (i.e., discussion), rather than lecture-based format (although lecture will be used when appropriate).
 Each class will involve a discussion of the readings assigned for that day (or activities derived from them).
-Students can gain or lose points during these discussions.
+Students can gain or lose points during these discussions (one/day).
 To gain points, you must make a positive contribution to the class such as comments that meaningfully criticize or challenge, request clarification of, extend, or react to assigned readings.
 To receive no points or lose points, you need only not participate and/or fail to be prepared to contribute if/when called upon (respectively).
 At the end of the semester, your participation grade will be calculated based on the total number of points you have earned; these convert to grades according to the following scheme: 14+ (A), 10-13 (B), 6-9 (C), 4-5 (D), and less than 4 (F).

 I will always allow volunteers to contribute to discussion first, and I prefer to rely upon a voluntary system.
-If no volunteers are available, however, I will randomly call upon people.
-Each person will be assigned a number during the first week of the course, and this number corresponds to a poker chip in a bag.
-If your chip is drawn, you must answer the question raised.
-You may pass once (in total) in the event you are unprepared or absent for that specific question.
-After this free pass, I will deduct one point from your total participation score if you are unprepared or absent to answer a question for which your chip is drawn.
+If no volunteers are available, however, I will randomly draw names using a random-number generator.
+Each person has a number on the class roll, and the generator will randomly select from among these numbers.
+If it draws your number, you must answer the question raised.
+You may pass once (per day) in the event you are unprepared or absent for a specific question.
+After this free pass, I will deduct one point from your total participation score if you are unprepared or absent to answer a question for which your number is drawn.

-Students may earn a total of one point per class meeting (though they might lose up to one point as well).
+Students may earn or lose a total of one point per class meeting.
 The instructor's recorded point total will be final at semester's end; it is not subject to negotiation at grading time.
-In other words, plan to participate early and often.
+In other words, please plan to participate early and often.